department-of-veterans-affairs/vagov-content/pages/service-member-benefits.md

         description: File a claim for disability compensation for conditions related to your military service, and manage your benefits over time. <br> <b>Open to active and inactive duty service members</b>
       - url: "/careers-employment/veteran-owned-business-support/"
         label: Veteran-owned small business support
         description: Register to do business with VA and get support for your Veteran-owned small business.
-If you have a service-connected disability, you may be eligible for additional support as a service-disabled Veteran-owned small business. <br> <b>Open to active and inactive duty service members</b>
+If you have a service-connected disability, you may qualify for added benefits as a service-disabled Veteran-owned small business. <br> <b>Open to active and inactive duty service members</b>
       - url: "/pension/eligibility/"
         label: Veterans pension
-        description: If you served on active duty during wartime, are over 65, or have a service-connected disability, and you have limited or no income, find out if you qualify for a Veterans Pension. <br> <b>Open to active duty service members only</b>
+        description: If you served on active duty during wartime, are at least 65 years old or have a service-connected disability, and have limited or no income, find out if you qualify for a Veterans Pension. <br> <b>Open to active duty service members only</b>
       - url: "/pension/aid-attendance-housebound/"
         label: Aid and attendance or housebound allowances
         description: If you need help with your daily activities, or you’re housebound, see if you qualify for monthly payments added to the amount of your monthly Veterans pension. <br> <b>Open to active duty service members only</b>